amoffat/HeimdaLLM/docs/source/reconstruction.rst

 A Bifrost is capable of reconstructing the structured output from an LLM, to help ensure that it will pass validation.
 In the code and docs, this is called "reconstruction" or "autofixing."
-Alghtough reconstruction is a general HeimdaLLM concept, This page will explain it concretely in the context of the :class:`SQL SELECT Bifrost.
+Although reconstruction is a general HeimdaLLM concept, This page will explain it concretely in the context of the :class:`SQL SELECT Bifrost.
 <heimdallm.bifrosts.sql.sqlite.select.bifrost.Bifrost>`